EivindAntonsen/spring-aspect-poc/readme.md

 ---

+### Setup
+Clone repository, start application from `src/main/kotlin/no/esa/aop/application/AopApplication.main`.

-## Usage
+### Usage
-1. Clone this repository, then run it locally.
+1. Build & run application in your IDE.
 2. View the [Swagger-UI](http://localhost:8096/swagger-ui.html) in a browser
 3. Try the requests in the `exchange-rate-controller` multiple times.
     * they will at times fail, and this is intentional - the point is to see how the failures are handled.
-4. To disable random failures remove all usages of `/DevUtils.maybeFail()`  from code
+4. To disable random failures, remove all usages of `/Utils/DevUtils.maybeFail()`  from code.